 Getting the characterization of Hulk right with some of the traits you mentioned is key

-And because he IS...Indestructible...the Battle Board will not tolerate him nor his INCREDIBLE abilities!!!
+He's...
+A Man-like MONSTER ...an Astonishing force!
+He's...
+Indestructible!
+That's why you don't comprehend him; and because he IS......Immortal; the Battle Board will not tolerate his Savage Rampaging, nor his INCREDIBLE abilities!!!
 Watch out for that Gamma-Surge - the WORLDBREAKER!!!

 Proceeding Message from the CHURCH OF HULK!!!